Rubin-unige/assignment1_rt/README.md

 ```
   - Handle Overshoot:

   Once the overshoot is detected, we adjust the turtle’s position by applying corrective velocities to bring it back inside the defined boundary.
-The `reposition_turtle` function handles the repositioning by applying negative or positive velocities in the direction needed.

-***Note***
+***Note:***
 - I have decided to remove the implementation that attempts to correct the overshoot issue.
 While the logic was working as intended, it introduced other complications during testing.
 Rather than submitting something unreliable, I have chosen to provide a more stable solution that ensures functional behavior.
 The current implementation checks for overshoot occurrences and notifies the user with a warning when an overshoot is detected.
 ```cpp
 if (turtle1_overshot){